Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: A left right flavor symmetric model:

-{ } Symmetries play a crucial role in particle physics.
+Symmetries play a crucial role in particle physics.
 Non-Abelian discrete flavor symmetries have wide applications in particle physics as these are important tools for controlling the flavor structures of the model.
-In the present work, the symmetry realization of the structure of the mass matrices has been carried out using the discrete flavor symmetry $A_{4}$, which is a group of permutation of four objects, isomorphic to the symmetry group of a tetrahedron. $A_{4}$ has four irreducible representations with three singlets and one triple denoted by $1$ , $1^{/}$, $1^{//}$, $3_{A}$ and $ 3_{S}$ respectively.
-The model contains usual particle content of LRSM.
-The lepton doublets transform as triplet under $A_{4}$ while Higgs bidoublet and scalar triplets transforms as $1$ under $A_{4}$.
-Two flavon triplet fields $\chi^{l}$ and $\chi^{\nu}$ are included in the model which tranforms as triplet under $A_{4}$ .
+In the present work, the symmetry realization of the structure of the mass matrices has been carried out using the discrete flavor symmetry $A_{4}$, which is a group of permutations of four objects, isomorphic to the symmetry group of a tetrahedron. $A_{4}$ has four irreducible representations with three singlets and one triple denoted by $1$, $1^{/}$, $1^{//}$, $3_{A}$ and $ 3_{S}$ respectively.
+The model contains the usual particle content of LRSM.
+The lepton doublets transform as triplet under $A_{4}$ while Higgs bidoublet and scalar triplets transform as $1$ under $A_{4}$.
+Two flavon triplet fields $\chi^{l}$ and $\chi^{\nu}$ are included in the model which transforms as triplet under $A_{4}$.
 Further $Z_{2}$ symmetry is imposed to get the desired mass matrix and to constrain the non-desired interactions of the particles.
-Additionally a flavon singlet $\epsilon$ is used to allow for three non degenerate and non zero charge leton mass.
+Additionally, a flavon singlet $\epsilon$ is used to allow for three non-degenerate and non-zero charged lepton masses.
 The particle content and the charge assignments are detailed in table \ref{tab2}.

 The lagrangian of all Yukawa term can be written as-